emailnyaoki/nextjs-wrapper.withredux/README.md

 Type any username inside the search bar.
 As you type, the app will only continue to search if there is minimum 3 characters.
 As the list of users are displaying, the app is updating their followers and following number async'ly.

 Click on any user to bring you to user detail page.
-The page will display the profile, along with its JSON and its followers, followings, and repos.
+The page will display the profile, its JSON, its followers, followings, and repos.
 You can click on any follower and following user.
 Click on repo data, will bring yo to his/her github.

 ![image](https://user-images.githubusercontent.com/5979589/112437529-a09af080-8d79-11eb-8a05-f5adadcfdffe.png)